-The ocean holds almost 45 times as much carbon as the atmosphere (Figure 2) in the form of dissolved "alkaline" minerals that naturally enter the ocean through rivers and groundwater over geologic timescales.
-"Ocean Alkalinity Enhancement" refers to efforts to increase this ocean storage capacity by increasing seawater alkalinity, thereby changing natural air-sea gas exchange into a CDR process.
-Strategies for increasing seawater alkalinity include electrochemical acid removal and accelerated weathering of alkaline minerals on land (Figure 7).
-Notably, seawater alkalinity is stable in the ocean for timescales of many thousands of years, meaning these approaches address both the removal and the storage aspects of CO2 mitigation by shifting the balance of air-sea CO2 exchange further toward the ocean.
+The ocean holds almost 45 times as much carbon as the atmosphere (Figure 2) due to dissolved "alkaline" minerals that naturally enter the ocean through rivers and groundwater over geologic timescales.
+These minerals are responsible for seawater being slightly basic, and allow seawater to naturally take up CO_2 from the atmosphere and store it as dissolved carbonate molecules (predominantly as bicarbonate, or HCO_3).
+"Ocean Alkalinity Enhancement" refers to efforts to increase this ocean CO_2 storage capacity by increasing seawater alkalinity, thereby changing natural air-sea gas exchange into a CDR process.
+Strategies for increasing seawater alkalinity include electrochemical acid removal (Figure 7a) and accelerated weathering of alkaline minerals (Figure 7b).
+Notably, seawater alkalinity is stable in the ocean for timescales of many thousands of years, meaning these approaches address both the removal and storage of CO2 by shifting the balance of air-sea CO2 exchange further toward the ocean.
 Overall, some estimates suggest that the timescale of carbon sequestration by alkalinity enhancement could be 100,000 years (Renforth and Henderson, 2017).
-Increasing seawater alkalinity has the co-benefit of mitigating ocean acidification by elevating pH.
-Possible shortcomings include high cost (both in terms of money and carbon footprint) associated with mining and transporting alkaline materials, trace element contamination from enhanced weathering approaches, the risk of altering chemical cycling, and the unknown biological effects of introducing large amounts of particulate material near the intervention site.
+Increasing seawater alkalinity has the co-benefit of mitigating ocean acidification (OA) by elevating pH.
+Possible shortcomings include high cost (both in terms of money and carbon footprint) associated with mining and transporting alkaline materials or storing or neutralizing removed acids, trace element contamination from enhanced mineral weathering, the risk of altering natural chemical cycling.
+There are also unknown biological effects from methods that locally elevate pH above pre-industrial levels or that introduce large amounts of particulate material to the ocean.
 Research on these approaches so far has been mostly limited to laboratory and modeling studies.
 Key unknowns include chemical and biological impacts of adding alkalinity or other byproducts, such as trace metals and silica, to the ocean (Renforth and Henderson, 2017).
-Key research needs include: 1) Initiating small-scale proof-of-concept field testing of ocean alkalinization to better quantify CDR potential as well as ecosystem impacts; 2) Developing models and observational tools capable of monitoring ocean alkalinization efforts and verifying carbon dioxide storage; 3) Improving models to help identify suitable locations for various ocean alkalinity enrichments and potential co-benefits and detriments to marine ecosystems (e.g., mitigating ocean acidification or enhancing trace metal toxicity); 4) Investigating upstream and downstream environmental impacts and CO2 lifecycle accounting; and 5) Developing and optimizing autonomous platforms and strategies for monitoring ocean alkalinity enhancement.
+Key research needs include: 1) Initiating smallscale proof-of-concept field testing of ocean alkalinization to better quantify CDR potential as well as ecosystem impacts; 2) Developing models and observational tools capable of monitoring ocean alkalinization efforts and verifying carbon